Towards Explicit Discrete Holography: Aperiodic Spin Chains from Hyperbolic Tilings: Discussion and outlook

 It is known that the conformal spectrum of the homogeneous XXZ chain in the continuum limit contains the spectra of various models with central charge less than one, including {\it minimal models} \cite{Alcaraz:1988ey,Grimm:1992ni}.
 Understanding whether fingerprints of this feature remain in presence of aperiodicity would be an interesting future development.
 In view of holography, we note that gravity duals for minimal models in Euclidean spacetime have actually been proposed in \cite{Castro:2011zq}.

 Furthermore, in standard continuum holography, the fields of the boundary CFT transform covariantly under representations of the conformal group, which is isomorphic to the isometry group of the bulk spacetime.
 Thus, in order to establish a field-operator map between discrete theories, a challenging but promising goal for the future is to translate this argument to our discrete setup, where the isometries of the bulk are given by Fuchsian groups.
+In the same vein, one could consider extending our setup to regular tessellation of higher dimensional hyperbolic spaces.
+Interestingly, the groups of isometries of such tilings in $d>2$ dimensions, known as {\it Kleinian groups}, exhibit interesting features not present in the two-dimensional case, as for instance a fractal-like limit set with non-integer dimension.
+Initial explorations of these structures in the context of holography can be found in \cite{Gesteau:2022hss}.

 As discussed in detail throughout this work, introducing an aperiodic modulation on a homogeneous critical XXZ spin chain can be seen as an RG flow triggered by a relevant deformation of the couplings.
 This flow interpolates between the homogeneous model in the UV and the aperiodic XXZ chain in the IR.
 In this picture, the continuum limit of the model at the UV fixed point enjoys conformal symmetry, being a CFT with a central charge $c=1$.
 On the other hand, the IR fixed point is characterized by a critical theory, whose aperiodicity explicitly breaks the conformal symmetry.
 This is similar to the symmetry breaking along RG flows in continuous holographic models such as AdS$_{d+1}$/Lifshitz$_{d+1}$ domain wall \cite{Kachru:2008Lifshitz} or the AdS$_{d+1}$/AdS$_2\times R_{d-1}$ domain wall (extremal RN black hole) \cite{Faulkner:2011AdS2}.
 Understanding the full extent of this analogy an how it might provide insight into a discrete holographic duality presents an interesting goal which we leave for future work.